 Rolls

-- Add the starter, water, salt, bread flour and yeast to the pan of the bread machine.
+- Add the starter, water, salt, bread flour, and yeast to the pan of the bread machine.
 Program the machine for the dough cycle, and press start.
 When the dough cycle has finished, transfer the dough to a floured surface.
-Using either a pizza cutter or a dough scrapper, cut the dough into 2 to 2.25-ounce pieces.
-Form each piece into a ball and place on parchment lined baking sheet.
-Using floured fingertips, flatten each piece until it is about ½-inch thick.
-Allow to rise, covered with a baking sheet, in a warm place* until tripled in size, about 3 hours.
+Using either a pizza cutter or a dough scraper, cut the dough into 2 to 2.25-ounce pieces.
+Form each piece into a ball and place it on a parchment-lined baking sheet.
+Using floured fingertips, flatten each piece until it is about ยฝ inch thick.
+Allow to rise, covered with a baking sheet, in a warm place until tripled in size, about 3 hours.
+(See Tip 1)

 - Yield 15 french bread rolls.